abpframework/abp/docs/en/Blog-Posts/2024-05 ABP Unification/post.md

 ### The New Pricing Page

-Since the [ABP Commercial website](https://commercial.abp.io/) is merged to the main website, you will see the *Pricing* page located on the main menu of the abp.io website.
-We have completely revised the design and content of this page to better reflect what is open source, free, and what features are included in the paid licenses.
+Since the [ABP Commercial website](https://commercial.abp.io/) has merged with the main website, you will see the *Pricing* page located on the main menu of the abp.io website.
+We have completely revised the design and content of this page to better reflect which features are open source and free, and what is included in the paid licenses.

 ![new-pricing](new-pricing.png)